krisnelson/professor-nelsons-knowledge-supplements/README.md

 Results are currently throttled and cached.
 (Details of that will be changeable later.)

+## Why the name?
+Well, I teach university students about the history of science, so there's that.
+Second, it's a (minimally) amusing reference to old-fashioned patent remedies.
+Hey, it makes me smile, so whatevs, right?

 ## CourtListener
 API information (and key/token) is available at: https://www.courtlistener.com/api/rest-info/